-- "Monthly household income" means the joint gross monthly income of the applicant and/or his/her spouse or partner to be considered for eligibility of a housing opportunity. - "Resilience" means the capacity of individuals, communities, institutions, businesses, and environmental, economic, or social systems in a city to survive, overcome, adapt, grow and thrive, despite chronic stresses and acute shocks they experience. - "Security of tenure" refers to the assurance that a person/household is legally recognised in/on the property they occupy. - "Serviced site" refers to a plot or site demarcated in a general plan with individual municipal service connections, i.e. water and sanitation, which is usually funded by grant funding. - "Top structure" means a house that is constructed of brick and mortar or any nationally approved alternative building material. - "Well-located" refers to land that is in close proximity to economic opportunities, transport nodes, and social facilities.
+- "Greenfield Project" a project occupying a greenfield site or vacant land on which there is no pre-existing, legal occupants, and for which the City has discretion to select beneficiaries, provided they are eligible for the subsidy. - "Housing opportunity" either a serviced site or a serviced site with a top structure offered to qualifying beneficiaries, and the tenure may be for ownership or rental. - "Infill housing" the development of vacant or underutilised land parcels within existing urban areas that are already largely developed. - "Monthly household income" the joint gross monthly income of the applicant and/or his/her spouse or partner to be considered for eligibility of a housing opportunity. - "Resilience" the capacity of individuals, communities, institutions, businesses, and environmental, economic, or social systems in a city to survive, overcome, adapt, grow and thrive, despite chronic stresses and acute shocks they experience. - "Security of tenure" the assurance that a person/household is legally recognised in/on the property they occupy. - "Serviced site" a plot or site demarcated in a general plan with individual municipal service connections, i.e. water and sanitation, which is usually funded by grant funding. - "Top structure" a house that is constructed of brick and mortar or any nationally approved alternative building material. - "Well-located" land that is in close proximity to economic opportunities, transport nodes, and social facilities.